AI-Collaboratory/jupyterhub-ansible/README.md

 # jupyterhub-ansible

-These ansible plays are used to setup, configure and manage DCIC's JupyterHub.
+This ansible playbook ius used to setup, configure and manage DCIC's JupyterHub.
-They are a work in progress.
+UMD's LDAP is used for authentication and every logged in user gets their own environment managed as a Docker container.

+By default we're using the stock SciPy Docker container.
+But if other languages environments are useful to you let us know and we can pick additional containers from [docker-stacks] or build our own.

 ## Setup

 First get this repository if you haven't already:

     git clone https://github.com/umd-dcic/jupyterhub-ansible.git
-    cd jupyterhub
+    cd jupyterhub-ansible

 Edit `hosts` to point at your server.
 We run JupyterHub under SSL.
 If you have a certificate (ssl.crt) and private key already (ssl.key) you can